prshv1/Youtube-Summarizer/readme.md

 - Python 3.7+
 - `together` Python package
-- A Together API key set in your environment
+- A together.ai API key set in your environment

 ---
 ## 📦 Installation